rosen-bridge/scanner/.changeset/old-scissors-look.md

 '@rosen-bridge/scanner': major
 ---

-Update initializeBoxes interface to use the whole block information
+Update initializeBoxes interface to use both block height and hash